-This chapter contains an overview of both the FAA organization and the ATC organizations, with emphasis on the systems function in each.
-It is considered important for the reader to understand the overall organizational structure of these agencies so that there can be a more meaningful understanding of the various systems projects described in the latter portion of this report.
+This chapter contains an overview of both the FAA and the ATC organizations, with emphasis on the systems function in each.
+It is considered important for the reader to be familiar with the overall organizational structure of these agencies so that there can be a more meaningful understanding of the various systems projects described in subsequently.

-A. Proprietonication .A
+FAA Organization

-.toA nottation Act.
+The Federal Aviation Administration (formerly the Federal Aviation Agency) was established by the Federal Aviation Act of 1958.
+It became a component of the Department of Transportation (DOT) in accordance with the Department of Transportation Act.

-- The Federal Aviation Administration (formerly the Federal Aviation Agency) was established by the Federal Aviation Act of 1958.
-It became a component of the Department of Act of 1958.
-It became a component of the Department of - The FAA consists of two basic administrative levels of organization, in four special complexes, as follows (see Attachment l for an FAA organization chart): - 1.
-The FAA headquarters in Washington, DC, respondent of for agency wide program pinnancy direction, control, and evaluation.
-FAA headquarters is also respondent for tor - conducting certain operational activities.
-2. FAA regions, each under a director who is responsible for directing the field operations within assigned seftebnuod ofdgergeg o The FAAT strongser fenotionul stAAT edT stnemetste noissim evit deuordt pertinent to this study.
+The FAA consists of two basic administrative levels of organization in four special complexes, (see Attachment one for an FAA organization chart):

-3. An aeronautical center in Oklahoma City and an FAA technical center near Atlantic City.
-NJ. where a variety of centralized activities are conducted.
+- The FAA headquarters in Washington, DC, responsible for agencywide program planning, direction, control, and evaluation.
+FAA headquarters is also responsible for conducting certain operational activities. - FAA regions, each under a director who is responsible for directing the field operations within assigned geographic boundaries. - An aeronautical center in Oklahoma City, and an FAA technical center near Atlantic City, NI, is where a variety of centralized activities are conducted. - A variety of other minor FAA facilities which are not pertinent to this study.

-8. FAA Functional Responsibilities .8
+FAA Functional Responsibilities